If you’re looking for a convenient way to get more nutrients into your fertility diet, then a maca fertility smoothie just might do the trick!

 So, how do you decide which maca to use?
 Here are some tips:

-- If your gut is healthy and has the appropriate bacteria, then lean towards raw maca.
+- If your gut is healthy and you don’t have digestive issues, feel free to use raw maca.

 - However, if you tend to have GI issues or you struggle to digest cruciferous veggies, then reach for gelatinized maca.